LKPcode/Chat-Portofolio/public/AI-Answer/README.md

-I'm sorry but as a *Fake* Large Language Model, which is trained on absolutely no data, I can't provide you with the answer to your question.
+I'm sorry but as a *Fake* Large Language Model, which was trained on absolutely no data, I can't provide you with the answer to your question.
 I can only provide you with one pre-defined answer.

-To see mode about Loukas's projects you can visit his [GitHub](https://github.com/LKPcode) page.
+To see more about Loukas's projects you can visit his [GitHub](https://github.com/LKPcode) page.

 Or select any of the following projects in the chat history to see more details: